ParkfieldOrg/Sakurabook/en/create-rental-space.md

 ## Prepare

 Do you need some time before/after the booking?
 The preparation time might be for example used for cleaning.
 Fill in this section.
 If not, feel free to fill in `0`.

+Moreover, if you fill in both before and after, keep in mind that it's gonna be reflected as a sum when between two bookings, e.g. when set before and after to 15 minutes, it'll always create a 30 minutes window between two bookings.

 ![Alt text](../img/Screenshot%202022-08-30%20at%2014.59.56.png?raw=true "Sakurabook Rental Space Prepare")